JuliaGraphics/Immerse.jl/README.md

 You can alternatively define a custom callback function; see the help for `lasso_initialize` by typing `?lasso_initialize` at the REPL.

+Lasso selection is currently implemented only for `Geom.point` and `Geom.line`.
+If you want to try this feature, the demonstration in `test/faces.jl` can be fun.

 ## Hit testing

 You can add extra interactivity by setting up callbacks that run whenever the user clicks on an object.
 A demonstration of this capability is exhibited in the `test/hittesting.jl` test script: